Last updated: 01.02.2023

 What is a tokenized security?

 Tokenized securities are end-to-end fully digital securities issued on the blockchain or so-called DLT.
-However, tokenized securities are different from traditional digital securities that we are familiar with.
-The latter ongo highly complex processes as described above.
-Tokenized securities use encrypted end-to-end communication to conduct these processes (settlement or defining ownership) automatically.
-Therefore, bringing significant improvements to securitization overall.
+However, tokenized securities are different from traditional digital securities that we already know.
+The latter undergo highly complex processes as described earlier.

-Let’s assume that, in the traditional set up, the ownership of a security is still represented by a paper certificate (which in fact is currently still the case in Germany, these certificates are usually stored in some highly secure vault managed by the institution in charge).
-The process of tokenization de-materializes securities, meaning that the proof of ownership is now represented by a digital token instead of a paper certificate.
+Let’s assume that, in the traditional set up, the ownership of a security is still represented by a paper certificate (which is in fact still the case for some instances in Germany).
+The process of asset tokenization de-materializes securities, meaning that the proof of ownership is now represented by a digital token.
+This digital token runs on DLT and executes automatically through smart contracts.

-This enables issuers to reach a wider group of investors.
-Access to global audiences becomes significantly cheaper with tokenized security since it is all digital and its storage becomes “paperless”.
 With tokenized securities, the transaction fee is dramatically reduced due to the ability to carry out a direct relationship with a global audience without the need for third parties which are replaced by DLT.
-Represented by a token (e.g BB1) , tokenized securities are held in a wallet.
+Represented by a token (e.g ERC-20 Token), tokenized securities are held in a digital wallet.

-Blockchain based tokens are radically fungible through the use of public and permissionless distributed ledger.
-Their independence from third parties offers global and instant settlement at minimal transaction fees.
+Blockchain based tokens are radically fungible through the use of public and permissionless distributed ledger technology.
+Their independence from third parties offers global and instant settlement at minimal costs.

 The 3 Advantages of issuing tokenized securities